-A chemical messengers (for example acetylcholine) serves as an excitatory neurotransmitter, which can activate cation channels (like Na+ and Ca2+) and cause depolarization.
+A chemical messenger (like acetylcholine) acts as an excitatory neurotransmitter that activates cation channels (like Na+ and Ca2+) and causes depolarization.
 They also include chemical messengers like histamine, glutamate, epinephrine, norepinephrine, acetylcholine, and dopamine.

-A chemical messenger (for example GABA) acts like an inhibitory neurotransmitter, which can activate anion channels (like Cl–), and cause hyperpolarization.
+A chemical messenger (for example, GABA) acts as an inhibitory neurotransmitter, activating anion channels (like Cl–) and cause hyperpolarization.
 They also include chemical messengers like GABA, taurine, acetylcholine, dopamine.

 They function as neuromodulators, which regulate the functioning of other neurons.
 Some of the neuromodulators include dopamine, histamine, and acetylcholine.

-Modulatory neurotransmitters do not participate in neurotransmission, which means they are neither reabsorbed by the presynaptic neuron nor they break down into the metabolites.
+Modulatory neurotransmitters do not participate in neurotransmission, which means they are neither reabsorbed by the presynaptic neuron nor break down into metabolites.
 Modulatory neurotransmitter influences the overall activity level of the brain.